MAXIORBOY/HanoiSolver/README.md

-# ENG: An animated solution for the Tower of Hanoi puzzle.
+# Hanoi Solver is an animated solution for the Tower of Hanoi puzzle.
-# PL: Animowane rozwiązanie zagadki Wież Hanoi.